Anuragtsl/Exploratory_Data_Analysis-Amazon_Customers_Sentiment_Analysis/README.md

 In this Project,

-I will analyze the Amazon reviews.
+I have analyzed the Amazon reviews.
 The reviews are unstructured.
 In other words, the text is unorganized.

 Sentiment analysis, however, helps us make sense of all this unstructured text by automatically tagging it.